-It’s been nine years this week since I first posted on Who’s the Mummy.
+It’s been nine years since I started blogging here at Who’s the Mummy.

 To commemorate the occasion I thought it would be interesting to reflect on how I feel about my blog after nine years.
 What are the things I enjoy, and what are the things that frustrate me?

 On balance, there’s a lot more to love than hate.
 Clearly, since I’m still here, babbling away every week or so.

 But I’d love to know if any of these things resonate with you?
 What would be on your list of blogging pros and cons?

 Just as I finished this post, I heard the news that my old-time blogging friend Kate has passed away suddenly.
 And it made me think, life’s short but isn’t a blog a marvellous gift to leave your children when you’re not around?
 Rest in Peace Kate, we are all going to miss you more than you can imagine.